awsdocs/aws-cloudformation-user-guide/doc_source/quickref-autoscaling.md

           PredefinedMetricType: DynamoDBWriteCapacityUtilization
 ```

-### Declaring a scaling policy for an Amazon ECS service<a name="w8978ab1c27c21c15c23c15"></a>
+### Declaring a scaling policy for an Amazon ECS service<a name="w9005ab1c27c21c15c23c15"></a>

 This snippet shows how to create a policy and apply it to an [AWS::ECS::Service](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html) resource using the [AWS::ApplicationAutoScaling::ScalingPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalingpolicy.html) resource\.
 The [AWS::ApplicationAutoScaling::ScalableTarget](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalabletarget.html) resource declares a scalable target to which this policy is applied\.
 Application Auto Scaling can scale the number of tasks at a minimum of 1 task and a maximum of 2\.

 It creates two scaling policies with the `TargetTrackingScaling` policy type\.
 The policies are used to scale the ECS service based on the service's average CPU and memory usage\.
-It uses the [Fn::Join](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-join.html) and [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) intrinsic functions to construct the `ResourceId` property with the logical names of the AWS::ECS::Cluster \(`myContainerCluster`\) and AWS::ECS::Service \(`myService`\) resources that are specified in the same template\.
+It uses the [Fn::Join](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-join.html) and [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) intrinsic functions to construct the `ResourceId` property with the logical names of the `AWS::ECS::Cluster` \(`myContainerCluster`\) and `AWS::ECS::Service` \(`myService`\) resources that are specified in the same template\.

 #### JSON<a name="quickref-autoscaling-example-9.json"></a>